-The month-long community quarantine is now in full swing in Metro Manila.
-With that, Filipinos are now encouraged to stay at home as part of the government’s efforts to slow down the rapid spread of COVID-19 in the region.
+Majority of Luzon has been under enhanced community quarantine for a month and a half now.
+With this, Filipinos are continuously encouraged to stay at home as part of the government’s efforts to slow down the spread of COVID-19 in the country.

 With the long quarantine period, you might be wondering what to do with all that free time.
 Luckily, TBA Studios, home of movies such as Heneral Luna and Goyo, has provided a way for people to kill boredom by uploading several of its full-length films on YouTube—free of charge!